 4.4.2 There is a comprehensive system of performance management and review embedded within the Authority's management structure and processes.
 The 2014/19 Integrated Risk Management Plan sets out the Authority's key objectives and these are reflected in annual departmental business plans.
 These plans are then monitored by the Corporate Services department and managed by the individual departmental management teams.
-Directors will assess achievement against key objectives and departmental KPIs which are reported monthly to the Corporate Management Board.

 4.4.3 Risk management at the strategic/corporate level forms part of the overall responsibilities of the Finance and Resources Committee and Members of this committee take a keen interest in Risk Management.
-This Committee have considered the desirable risk appetite of the organisation in a proactive way, and set risk targets for the Service to report against.
-Risk Management is an integral part of project management and business planning within the Corporate Services department and both this and operational risk management, which is managed within the Risk Response function, are considered strong.
+This Committee has considered the desirable risk appetite of the organisation in a proactive way, and set risk targets for the Service to report against.
+Risk Management is an integral part of project management and business planning within the Corporate Services department and both this and operational risk management, which is managed within the Service Delivery function, are considered strong.
 The Service also maintains a comprehensive approach to health and safety which is undertaken by the Service's Health and Safety advisor and monitored by the Health Safety and Wellbeing Committee.
-This group of Officers and representative Bodies reports quarterly to the Corporate Management Board.
+This group of Officers and Representative Bodies reports quarterly to the Corporate Management Board.